 7 Layer Salad FAQs

 Yes, many of the components can be prepared in advance.
 Additionally, because the salad is served chilled, it can be assembled one day ahead.
-When assembling the salad in advance, cover it tightly and store it in the fridge.
-For the best results, wait to dress the salad until ready to serve.
+Assemble, cover it tightly, and store it in the fridge.
+Wait to dress the salad until just before serving.

 Seven-layer salad is a hearty addition to lunch or dinner.
+This salad will feed four people as a main dish or 6-8 people as a side dish.
 Serve with ciabatta garlic bread, cheesy hashbrown casserole, baked thin-sliced chicken breasts, or easy homemade sloppy joes.

 📖 Recipe Card